wchrapcynski/Star-Wars-API-UI/README.md

 The server hosting the API can struggle to stay stable at times.
 I think it has a tendancy to slow down when there are a number of API requests.
 It usually comes back to life after a few minutes or so.

 ## Future Updates
 I'd like to set up a link for each category that would let the user see the rest of the database.
-There would be a 'Next' link where the next 10 items would display in that particular category.
-A search function would be great as well.
+A next link is currently functional but it's not perfect.
+Right now I just have it add another 10 to the current list when it's clicked and that can make the page quite long.
+I'd eventually like to set it up where the next button takes it to the next 'page'.